Questions & Answers

 Not at all, this is not like trying to learn a foreign language.
 Once you have tuned your ear and are familiar with the sounds your baby makes, you will begin to understand your infant’s cries.

-Here are the more frequently asked questions relating to learning the Dunstan Baby Language as you learn to understand your baby.
+Here are the more frequently asked questions about the Dunstan Baby Language.

 The trick is to learn how to hear the word through your own baby’s particular ‘accent’.
 This is why the course has dozens upon dozens of video examples of babies making each cry.
 Through a series of practise exercises, you’ll develop the skills to become an expert baby listener in no time.